karmicdude/neovim/README.md

 - [better-escape.nvim] - Escape from insert mode without delay when typing
 - [modes.nvim] - Prismatic line decorations for the adventurous Neovim user
 - [nvim-colorizer] - A high-performance color highlighter for Neovim
+- [nvim-autopairs] - A super powerful autopair plugin for Neovim

 ## Colorscheme